CodeSolutions2/.github/profile/README.md

 CodeSolutions2 is the GitHub organization name for selling code-related projects independently and on Upwork.

 # Motivation and Self-Help AI Productivity Tools
+These tools are for client-side/public users to use interactive AI inspired tools/gadgets.
+Upload/input your data and use AI proven tools/gadgets!

 #### Projects for sell:
 1. Self-Realization for Gaining Employment [Data Science Observations in a Chaotic World: How to be more responsible and why it is important](https://j622amilah.github.io/userservicesite/Observations_of_a_Data_Scientist.html) - *8,50€ per webapp accesskey (in progress)*